gregology/gregology.github.io/_posts/2019-03-29-personal-vpn.md

   - vpn
 ---

 Russia has recently threatened to block popular VPN services unless they join a state IT system that contains a registry of banned websites[¹](https://www.themoscowtimes.com/2019/03/29/russia-threatens-to-block-popular-vpn-services-to-prevent-website-access-a65007).
 In response, here is a quick tutorial on how to setup a personal VPN for $1 a month.
-Personal VPNs have advantages over shared VPN services because they are harder to block & you do not share an ip address with possible nefarious users so you get less annoying "Are you a robot" questions.
+Personal VPNs have advantages over shared VPN services because they are harder for governments to block & you do not share an ip address with possible nefarious users so you get less annoying "Are you a robot" questions.

-Prerequisites: comfortable in shell (feel free to reach out in the comments below if you have any issues)
+Prerequisites: being comfort in shell (feel free to reach out in the comments below if you have any issues)

 ### 1) Setup a Virtual Private Server

 There are a few providers that offer $1 Virtual Private Servers.
 I chose [FDC Servers](https://fdcservers.net) (no affiliation) because they offered european locations.
 You don't get much for $1 but we're just creating a glorified web router so 1990's specs are fine.
-Once I signed up I was provisioned a VPS running Ubuntu with 5Mbps unmetered connection, 128MB RAM, 10GB SSD, 1 external IP, & 1 CPU Core.
+Once I signed up I was provisioned a VPS running Ubuntu with a 5Mbps unmetered connection, 128MB RAM, 10GB SSD, 1 external IP, & 1 CPU Core.
 It took a couple of hours for the box to get spun up.

 ```
 greg ~ $ssh root@198.16.x.x